-Giving freedom of independent decision making is also unthinkable for micromanagers.
-While it’s likely that your work must go through some form of approval process, that doesn’t mean that you shouldn’t take some decisions on your own in the process of your work.
+Giving freedom of independent decision-making is also unthinkable for micromanagers.
+While it’s likely that your work must go through some form of the approval process, that doesn’t mean that you shouldn’t make some decisions on your own in the process of your work.
 It is actually the quite opposite – you were hired because you are the most qualified person for that job and because the decisions that you can take based on your expertise could drive business growth.

 Steve Jobs says: ‘’It doesn’t make sense to hire smart people and tell them what to do; we hire smart people so they can tell us what to do.’’